Onto Interpolation for the Dirichlet Space and for $H_1(\mathbb{D})$: Condensers and Capacity.

 Which gives the estimate for all but finite many $ z_i $.

-Now notice that if again we exclude again from the sequence a finite number of points, because of Lemma \ref{SeparationLemma}, it is true that $ z_j\in\mathcal{V}_{\gamma}(z_i) $ implies that $ (1-|z_j|)\leq (1-|z_i|)/2 $.
+Now notice that if again we exclude from the sequence a finite number of points, because of Lemma \ref{SeparationLemma}, it is true that $ z_j\in\mathcal{V}_{\gamma}(z_i) $ implies that $ (1-|z_j|)\leq (1-|z_i|)/2 $.
 And therefore the result follows from Lemma \ref{ComparisonCapacities}.
-The remaining finite points can be included if we choose $ C $ large enough.

 \end{proof}